asa-dillahunty/Maze-Generation-and-Solving/README.md

 The first method generates mazes using Prims algorithm and then solves them.
 This takes considerably more time (and RAM), but the mazes appear more random to me.
 The second method generates mazes using recursive backtracking.

 ## Maze Generation
-First we generate a grid of squares whose dimensions are determined by fibinnaci numbers.
-Maze 0 was the 0th fibinnaci number (1) by the 1st fibinnaci number (1), maze 1 being the 1st fibinnaci number by the 2nd (1 by 2), maze 2 being the 2nd by the 3rd (2 by 3) and so on.
+First we generate a grid of squares whose dimensions are determined by fibonacci numbers.
+Maze 0 was the 0th fibonacci number (1) by the 1st fibonacci number (1), maze 1 being the 1st fibonacci number by the 2nd (1 by 2), maze 2 being the 2nd by the 3rd (2 by 3) and so on.

 ![Maze 2](docs/images/maze32.png)